Analysis | How Trump allies in Congress can launch one more challenge to Biden’s win in January

 Okay, but hypothetically what happens if Republicans somehow decide to push this challenge further?

 If the Senate decided to vote in favor of a challenge to a state’s electors, then this is still over, Noti says.
-If the state in question has only offered Congress one count of electoral votes — as all states are doing — then the law still says Congress has to accept that slate.
+If the state in question has offered Congress only one count of electoral votes — as all states are doing — then the law still says Congress has to accept that slate.
 (Unless both chambers of Congress somehow vote to object to that state, which won’t happen.)

 If there were multiple slates of electors to decide from, and if the chambers disagreed on which one to choose, then the tiebreaker would be the governor who certified the results.
 That’s good news for Biden, since the governors of several states that Republicans have been trying to challenge — Wisconsin, Michigan, Pennsylvania — are Democrats.